RichardCorkery/DesignPatternsDemos/README.md

 # design-patterns-demos
 Demos of some of my most commonly used Design Patterns

-# H2 Highlights of "new" tech usage:
+## Highlights of "new" tech usage:
-- File-scoped Namespaces
+- File-scoped Namespaces - C#10
-- Global Using Statement
+- Global Using Statement - C#10
+- ArgumentNullException.ThrowIfNull - C#10